What Are My Rights After I Was Injured At Work?

 1. Workplace Accidents

-These include slip-and-fall accidents, falls, dismemberments and other incidents that can happen on the job.
-Some accidents that happen away from the worksite may also qualify.
-For instance, a security officer who must patrol several sites each shift could receive compensation if he or she suffers injuries in a car crash while traveling between work sites.
+This category covers slip-and-fall incidents, falls, dismemberments, and other accidents that occur on the job.
+Some off-site accidents may also qualify; for example, a security officer required to patrol multiple locations could receive compensation if injured in a car accident while traveling between sites.

 2. Occupational Illnesses